BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    file, currently **no spatial information** is.
-This means that if you re-load the CSV of an imaging experiment back into PalmettoBUG, you will be able to do the single-cell analysis steps & plotting as show in this document, you will not be able to do spatial analysis.
+This means that if you re-load the CSV of an imaging experiment back into PalmettoBUG, you will be able to do the single-cell analysis steps & plotting as show in this document, but you will not be able to do spatial analysis.

 ..